anikashc/invictus/README.md

 ## Contributing

+So, first add the original repo as a remote upstream in your local forked one:<br>

+   `git remote add upstream https://github.com/anikashc/invictus.git`

+Now, you can easily syncronize your forked (origin) repository with the upstream one by doing<br>

+   `git checkout master` # Make sure you always run the following commands from the master branch `git fetch --all`
+   `git pull --rebase upstream master`
+   `git push origin master`

 To get started:

 1. Make a new branch on your local repository for every feature you work on<br>